Motasem-Sulaiman/reading-notes/EventDrivenApplications.md

  ## Consider your knowledge of Event Driven Programming in the Web Browser, now explain to a non-technical friend how Event Driven Programming might be useful on the backend using Node.js.

- n an Event Driven system, events are like signals that something has happened.
+ events are like signals that something has happened.
 These events can be various things, such as receiving a request from a client, reading data from a database, or even a timer ticking.
 When an event occurs, instead of waiting and blocking the program until it's completed, Node.js registers a callback function to handle that event and continues to listen for other events simultaneously.